How Much Does It Cost to Live In Osaka?

 How Does the Average Person Spend Their Money in Osaka?

-An average person living in Osaka spends most of their money on food, the most common situation for the entire world.
+An average person living in Osaka spends most of their money on food, the most common situation in the entire world.

 The next piece of expenditure is the rent.
 Compared to many other expensive tourist destinations around the world, the rent in Osaka really isn’t that shockingly high, but it is still considered expensive.